fabferri/az-pattern/azure-virtual-network-manager/hub-spoke-01/README.md

    ms.date="30/08/2021"
    ms.author="fabferri" />

-# Simple hub-spoke network topology with Azure Virtual Network Manager with static membership
+# Azure Virtual Network Manager with Static Membership in a Hub-Spoke Network Topology
 The network diagram is shown below:

 [![1]][1]